Measuring Mathematical Problem Solving With the MATH Dataset: Experiments

 Unless otherwise specified, for GPT-2 we use the default HuggingFace \citep{wolf-etal-2020-transformers} generation parameters, except that we use beam search.
 Our beam search has a beam size of $20$ when only generating the final answer, and a beam size of $10$ when generating full step-by-step solutions.
 By default, we evaluate models by prompting them with ``\texttt{$\langle P\rangle$ Final Answer:}'' so that they directly generate the final answer to each problem, not the step-by-step solution.

-We also evaluate GPT-3 in a few-shot setting (no fine-tuning) using the OpenAI API.
-We use the `Ada' GPT-3 model which has approximately $2.7$ billion parameters, and the `Davinci' model which has approximately $175$ billion parameters.
-Since we are performing few-shot evaluation, we construct our prompt by prepending $8$ problems with correct answers (but not step-by-step solutions due to space).
+We also evaluate GPT-3 with fine-tuning and also in a few-shot setting using the OpenAI API.
+We use the `Curie' GPT-3 model which has approximately $13$ billion parameters, and the `Davinci' model which has approximately $175$ billion parameters.
+When performing few-shot evaluation, we construct our prompt by prepending $8$ problems with correct answers (but not step-by-step solutions due to space).
 Using temperature $0$, models output up to $20$ tokens for the final answer.
+The OpenAI API also allows users to fine-tune models up to 13B parameters at the time of writing, but their API does not have the option to pretrain on datasets as large as AMPS.